 However, a windstorm in April 2018 that inflicted damage to the property hampered further efforts.

 According to Bliss, the damage was severe: the flagpole fell off the top of the theater, a portion of the roof was dented by debris and a piece of metal crashed onto an awning, knocking it off the building.

 “It was a huge speedbump,” he said.
 “This has been our biggest setback.”

-Bliss and other volunteers have spent the past year repairing these damages, which will ultimately cost more than $1 million to fix.
+Bliss and other volunteers have spent the past year working to raise awareness around the damages, which will ultimately cost more than $1 million to fix.
 Though he hopes the theater will open its doors in 2020, he is unsure when repairs and renovations will be completed.

 Frickey — who continued to volunteer after stepping down from the presidency — added that repairs must be completed before volunteers can draft plans for the final restoration phases.